-- Castrate or entire male shows SSC

-- Has no evidence of eruption of more than two
+- Castrate or entire male that shows signs of SSC. - Has no evidence of eruption of more than 2 permanent incisor teeth. - \bullet Carcase weighs more than 150kg (HSCW).

-permanent incisor teeth

-- Weighs more than 150kg (HSCW)

 SSC = Secondary Sexual Characteristics HSCW = Hot Standard Carcase Weight

 Table 13: Alternative categories to beef